-Central Bedfordshire Council is responsible for cutting the majority of grass that is publically owned e.g. highway verges and amenity areas.
+We are responsible for cutting the majority of grass that is publically owned eg highway verges and amenity areas.
 However, there are many areas that are maintained by Town and Parish Councils, Housing Associations, developers or voluntary bodies.
 If you want to know who is responsible for what grass, please contact us.

-In fulfilling its responsibilities as Highway Authority, Central Bedfordshire is required to keep verges safe and unobstructed and this is particularly important at road junctions where clear visibility for motorists and pedestrians is necessary.
+In fulfilling its responsibilities as Highway Authority, we are required to keep verges safe and unobstructed and this is particularly important at road junctions where clear visibility for motorists and pedestrians is necessary.
 We are not required to cut grass for aesthetic appearances.

 In rural areas, a number of grass verges have been designated as roadside nature reserves as they contain rare or endangered species of flora/fauna.
 Here the grass cutting regime is tailored to suit.

-If you are a resident of Central Bedfordshire you can use this new account to report grass cutting issues online.
+If you are a resident, you can use this new account to report grass cutting issues online.
 You can make reports about:

 We work with our contractors to resource problem areas accordingly.

-To report an area suffering with litter, gullies that needs sweeping or leaf fall on highway or council maintained land, please let us know by emailing email@example.com or telephoning 0300 300 8302
+To report an area suffering with litter, gullies that needs sweeping or leaf fall on highway or council maintained land, please let us know by emailing firstname.lastname@example.org or calling 0300 300 8302.

 - Put litter in a bin